mattmaynes2/aria/reports/spec/Specification.md

 ### 1.1 Introduction

-The Learning Home Automation System will allow a homeowner to set up a collection of devices in their home which will automatically control their environment and automate common tasks.
+The Autonomous Real-Time Interactive Arcitecture (ARIA) will allow a homeowner to set up a collection of devices in their home which will automatically control their environment and automate common tasks.
 Task automation in the system will not require any user configuration, instead tasks will be automated based on the user's interaction with devices in the system.

 The system will consist of a hub device with a simple interface that a homeowner can connect to their